matomo-org/developer-documentation/docs/pull-request-reviews.md

 ### Best practices

-* There should be some performance considerations although mostly things should be fine and we can change things later when needed to not micro-optimise.
+* There should be some performance considerations, although mostly things should be fine, and we can change things later when needed to not micro-optimise.
-* Where it makes sense we might want to think about adding more informational results to the diagnostic report if there’s a way to troubleshoot such an issue easier/faster next time.
+* Where it makes sense, we might want to think about adding more informational results to the diagnostic report if there’s a way to troubleshoot such an issue easier/faster next time.
 * Utilise the checklist in the PRs to make sure we paid attention to everything
 * Start looking at a PR from a high level and work your way down
 * Read the article: [Pull Requests: How to Get and Give Good Feedback](https://www.kickstarter.com/backing-and-hacking/pull-requests-how-to-get-and-give-good-feedback).

 For below best practices credits go to [Michael Lynch (mtlynch.io/human-code-reviews-1/)](https://mtlynch.io/human-code-reviews-1/#tie-notes-to-principles-not-opinions) see [license](https://creativecommons.org/licenses/by/4.0/).
 Minor changes were made to summarise the points.

 -   **Say "we" instead of "you".** Eg Can we rename this variable to something more descriptive, like seconds_remaining? vs You misspelled 'successfully.'
-It minimizes the risk of raising your teammate's defenses
+It minimizes the risk of raising your team mate's defences

 -   **Frame feedback as requests, not commands**